test 33

 Pay Equity and State-by-State Laws

-Women in the United States make approximately 82 cents for every $1 a man earns according to the U.S Census Bureau.
-Many states have acted by writing more specific bills into law related to pay transparency, retaliation and annual pay data reporting to help enforce equal pay practices and eliminate discrimination.
+Women in the United States make approximately 84 cents for every $1 men earn (Forbes).
+Many states are trying to change that by writing more specific bills into law regarding pay transparency, retaliation, and annual pay data reporting.
+The goal of these laws is to enforce equal pay practices and eliminate discrimination.

 How Many States Have Equal Pay Laws?

-As of 2022, 42 states have enacted equal pay laws, acts or statutes; however, it’s important to note that all 49 states and the District of Columbia fall under The Equal Pay Act of 1963, which prohibits pay discrimination on the basis of sex.
-In recent years, many state legislatures have pushed stronger laws into action.
-Some of the more sophisticated laws include specifications about pay transparency and wage history to ensure no employers try to cut corners when it comes to pay equity.
-To help give you a quick view of each state’s laws, we’ve provided a state-by-state chart below.
+It’s also important to note that all 50 states and the District of Columbia follow the Equal Pay Act of 1963, which prohibits pay discrimination on the basis of sex.
+In recent years, many state legislatures have pushed even stronger laws into action.
+Some of those laws regulate pay transparency and wage history as well.

 State-by-State Pay Equity Laws